 Cigar Shapes and Sizes

-Cigars are measured by two factors: length (in inches) and ring gauge (diameter).
-For example, a 50-ring gauge cigar is about 0.78 inches thick.
+Cigars are measured by two key factors: their length (in inches) and ring gauge (diameter).
+For perspective, a 50-ring gauge cigar measures about 0.78 inches thick, roughly the width of a Sharpie marker.

-The most common cigar shapes include straight-sided cigars (Parejos) and shaped cigars (Figurados).
-Box-pressed cigars, with squared sides from being pressed in molds, are also popular.
-Then you’ve got torpedoes and belicosos—cigars with pointed or tapered heads that concentrate flavor.
+The most common cigar shapes are straight-sided cigars (Parejos) and shaped cigars (Figurados).
+Box-pressed cigars, with their squared sides from being pressed in molds, have become increasingly popular for their comfortable grip and even burn.
+Torpedoes and Belicosos, known for their pointed or tapered heads, concentrate a cigar’s flavor for a more focused draw.

-Common sizes include Robusto (5 x 50), Toro (6 x 52), and Churchill (7 x 48), a nod to Winston Churchill himself.
-Lanceros and other thinner cigars burn hotter and faster, while larger cigars like Double Coronas offer longer smoking sessions.
+Common sizes include Robusto (5 x 50), Toro (6 x 52), and Churchill (7 x 48), a classic nod to Winston Churchill himself.
+Lanceros and other thinner cigars burn hotter and faster, while larger cigars such as Double Coronas provide a cooler, longer smoking session.
+Understanding traditional dimensions and cigar sizes makes it easier to choose the right stick for your taste and schedule.

 Looking for the perfect shape and size to match your taste and time?
 Our Complete Guide to Cigar Shapes and Sizes breaks down every major format, from Churchills to Lanceros.